streeetlamp/localbook/README.md

 grunt prod
 ```

-It will create a new `build` directory that is ready for deploment.
+It will create a new `build` directory that is ready for deployment.

 ## Known Issues